• Skip to primary navigation

 three silhouettes of women's figures against a sunset over mountains

 Last week Adrienne Koch led an Enneagram workshop as part of our younger women’s spirituality program.
-A group of people under 40 gathered at the RCWMS office to learn about this system of nine personality types.
-As we went around the circle introducing ourselves and sharing our types, or what we suspected our types might […]
+A group of people under 40 gathered at the RCWMS office to learn about […]

 Filed Under: Events Tagged With: spirituality